Nicholas Opoku

-Nicholas Opoku (born 11 August 1997) is a Ghanaian professional footballer who plays as a defender for French club Amiens, on loan from Udinese.
+Nicholas Opoku (born 11 August 1997) is a Ghanaian professional footballer who plays as a defender for Turkish club Kasımpaşa.
 He has also been capped at the international level.

 Club career

 Opoku started his career with Kumasi Corner Babies, before moving to top-tier club Berekum Chelsea.
 On 11 August 2017, he signed a three-year deal with Tunisian club Club Africain.

 On 13 July 2018, Opoku signed with Serie A side Udinese until 30 June 2022.

 On 28 January 2020, Opoku joined Ligue 1 club Amiens on loan with an option to buy until 30 June 2020.